The Shaylergate Files

 Guardian, 27 March 2004

-Now That Things Have Been Patched Up With Gaddafi
+Once Things Were Patched Up With Gaddafi

 Sheltering In The UK For Years